Breer: Patriots 'empowering' Jerod Mayo to choose his OC

 "I think there's going to be an open search for it," Breer said, as seen in the video above.
 "I think there's going to be a wide open search for an offensive coordinator.
 Bill O'Brien is going to be in the mix for it, but that is one that there's going to be an open search, like right away.

-That's a lot of faith to place in Mayo, who is entering just his fifth season in the NFL coaching ranks and hasn't held a title higher than linebackers coach.
+That's a lot of faith to place in Mayo, who is entering just his fifth season as an NFL coach and hasn't held a title higher than linebackers coach.
 But the Krafts clearly think very highly of the 37-year-old former Patriots linebacker, so much so that the contract he signed last offseason included a provision that identified him as the team's next head coach.

 So, who might Mayo choose as his offensive coordinator?
 Breer mentioned O'Brien could return in the role, while former Patriots OC Josh McDaniels could be "at the top of (Mayo's) list" if O'Brien goes elsewhere, according to NFL Network's Mike Garafolo.

-But what if both O'Brien and McDaniels pursue other opportunities, potentially following Belichick to his next coaching destination?
+But what if both O'Brien and McDaniels go elsewhere, potentially following Belichick to his next coaching destination?
 Breer made the case for an interesting candidate: Los Angeles Rams tight ends coach Nick Caley.

 Caley spent eight years on the Patriots' coaching staff from 2015 to 2022 and actually was a candidate for New England's OC jobs in both 2022 and 2023.
 When the Patriots settled on O'Brien in 2023, Caley left the team to join the Rams, where he worked for a bright offensive mind in McVay.